On Stein's test of uniformity on the hypersphere: Introduction

 The remainder of the paper is organized as follows.
-Starting from our Stein-type construction, we derive a closed-form representation of the proposed test statistic.
-Our main tool is a Gegenbauer (spherical harmonic) decomposition of the test functions.
-Exploiting orthogonality and their connection to the Laplace--Beltrami operator, we lift the decomposition from the test-function level to a decomposition of the entire statistic, yielding an explicit series expansion.
-This representation is computationally convenient, allows us to establish the characterization \eqref{eq:Stein_char} and to develop an asymptotic theory both at the level of the underlying process and for the evaluated statistic.
-We treat the null case $\mathcal{H}_0$ as well as fixed alternatives, and provide simplified expressions for rotationally symmetric alternatives.
-We further analyze the effect of tuning, including boundary/limit regimes.
-The harmonic viewpoint places the procedure within the class of Sobolev tests.
-We derive a direct link between our Stein test and arbitrary Sobolev tests.
-In addition, we compare our method to a kernel Stein discrepancy (dKSD) test, derive an analogous harmonic decomposition for dKSD, and thus obtain the explicit asymptotic results from this test statistic.
-In simulations, we provide plots to illustrate how the tuning parameter shapes the covariance kernel and the limiting random field predicted by the asymptotic theory.
-Based on the results from the asymptotic section, we describe a tuning approach for the concentration parameter to optimize power against a given alternative by maximizing the standardized mean shift.
-Across a range of alternative distributions, we demonstrate its substantial impact on power and empirically validate the proposed tuning strategy.
-Here, we further observe the empirical power of the test compared to other uniformity tests.
-We close the paper with a discussion.
+Starting from the construction \eqref{eq:Tn(lambda)}, we derive in Section \ref{sec:stein} a closed-form representation of the proposed test statistic.
+Our main tool is a Gegenbauer (spherical harmonic) decomposition of the test functions, exploiting orthogonality and their connection to the Laplace--Beltrami operator.
+This representation is computationally convenient, allows us to establish the characterization \eqref{eq:Stein_char}, and enables us to develop an asymptotic theory both at the level of the underlying process and for $T_n(\lambda)$, carried out in Section \ref{sec:asymptotic}.
+Here, we treat the null case $\mathcal{H}_0$ as well as fixed alternatives and derive explicit series representations of the limit distributions, including simplified expressions for rotationally symmetric alternatives.
+To relate the procedure to other tests, in Section \ref{sec:connections}, we study limit regimes of the tuning parameter and establish connections to other tests of uniformity.
+In particular, we derive a direct link between our Stein test and arbitrary Sobolev tests, and compare our method to a kernel Stein discrepancy test.
+In the simulations of Section \ref{sec:sim}, we first illustrate the effect of the tuning parameter on the test statistic.
+We then study how $\lambda$ can be selected, considering both an oracle criterion based on the standardized mean shift and a data-driven selection method justified by the functional convergence of the process $\lambda \mapsto T_n(\lambda)$ under $\mathcal{H}_0$.
+Across a range of alternative distributions, we demonstrate the substantial impact of tuning on power, empirically validate the proposed selection strategies, and compare the empirical power of the test with that of other tests of uniformity.
+We close the paper with a discussion (Section \ref{sec:disc}).
 Proofs are relegated to the appendix.